abelson-lab/smMIP-tools/README.md

 | Program | Packages                                       |
 | ------------------------|------------------------- |
 | R (https://www.r-project.org) | optparse, data.table, parallel, Rsamtools, dplyr |
+\*You will be prompt to install/update other packages when installing the above 5 packages.

 ## Read Processing